 Whenever a newbie investor starts building their stock portfolio, the most important question that comes to their mind is how many stocks to buy?
 How many stocks should you own for a diversified portfolio?
 In other words, how many stocks are too few, and how many stocks become too many in a portfolio?

-In general, there is no correct answer to this question and the answer varies according to your investment goals.
+In general, there is no correct answer to this question and the response may vary according to your investment goals.
 However, there are few thumb rules for defining the number of stocks in your portfolio.

-What is a diversified portfolio?
+What is a Diversified Portfolio?

 A diversified portfolio is investing in different stocks from dissimilar industries/sectors in order to reduce overall investment risk and to avoid damage to the portfolio by the poor performance of a single stock.